CAT FOOD

 The bottom line again is that cats are carnivores.
 Cat food nutrition MUST include animal protein and animal fat.

+Any discussion of the dietary needs of cats would be inadequate without mentioning water.
 Have you ever noticed that your young, normal, healthy cat doesn't seem to ever drink water?
 I have received calls and letters many times from concerned cat owners who are worried that they never see their cat drinking.
 This is usually a good sign.
 The time to be concerned is when you see your cat suddenly drinking more.
-Cats naturally have a low thirst drive.
-They are designed to fulfill most of their water requirements by eating fresh raw food.
-This can lead to health issues for cats that eat only dry cat food.
-Cats can actually become dehydrated eating the dry food, because they are not "programmed" to drink more water.
-Their urine can become too concentrated.
-Along with that can come excess crystal formation and even blockage of the urinary tract.
+In general, normal healthy cats have low thirst.
+That's because they were made to get their water from eating fresh meat.
+Another reason why eating dry food is horrible for cats.
+Many "normal" cats walk around slightly dehydrated all the time because they are on an all dry food diet.
+This is not good for their urinary tract.

 I imagine you're starting to see why cats need a very specific diet and why cat food nutrition is not the same as that of dogs or people.
 Cats have higher requirements for some things and they cannot break down some things into the parts they need for the proper functioning of their bodies.
 It is, therefore, essential to feed your cat CAT FOOD.